 After you’ve purchased all your fruits and veggies, head to the beautiful and eco-friendly Cedarbrook Lodge.
 Sitting on over 11 acres of naturally restored wetlands, this tranquil setting is perfect for a day at the spa.
 You might be thinking “what does a spa have to do with food?”
 Well, after experiencing an orange peel purifying facial, chai spice & vanilla body polish, or a hydrating honey, lemon, and eucalyptus hand and foot treatment, you should be ready for your next foodie adventure at Copperleaf Restaurant & Bar.

 Adding to the overall eco-friendliness of Cedarbrook Lodge, Copperleaf specializes in fresh, farm-to-table fare.
 When they say “farm-to-table,” they mean from the onsite garden to your table!
-From time to time, by special request, Culinary Director Roy Breiman has been known to take groups on a garden tour, capped off with a seasonally inspired crafted cocktail.
-If you take the garden tour, you could also ask Roy for some of his recommendations on Copperleaf’s extensive menu.
+From time to time, by special request, Chef Adam Stevenson has been known to take groups on a garden tour, capped off with a seasonally inspired crafted cocktail.
+If you take the garden tour, you could also ask Adam for some of his recommendations on Copperleaf’s extensive menu.
 Perhaps he will suggest crispy skin striped bass or the bacon-wrapped Lummi Island poulet bleu; either way, the final delicious decision is up to you.